 Chickens were once thought of strictly as farm animals, but as more cities allow backyard chickens, these birds are now being kept for their pet potential, as well as their eggs.
-The following recommendations are based on keeping pet hens, since roosters are naturally more aggressive.
+The following recommendations of the best chicken breeds for pets are based on keeping pet hens, since roosters are naturally more aggressive.

 10 Chickens That Make Good Pets

-Silkies are one of the best breeds to keep as pets.
+Silkies are one of the best chicken breeds to keep as pets.
+They are also one of the cutest chicken breeds.
 Their soft feathers feel almost like hair, and their fluffiness makes them look more like a Muppet than a chicken, which really makes them appealing to children.
 According to Cackle Hatchery, some Silkies have "beards" which almost totally obscure their faces, while others are beardless.
 These chickens are also unusual because they have naturally black skin, bright blue earlobes, and a fifth toe on each foot.

 While keeping a chicken indoors is not recommended since you really can't house train them, this breed is probably the best choice for at least bringing into the house occasionally.

 - Temperament: Sweet and friendly; enjoys being held and petted

 - Size: Bantam, weighing about 32 to 36 ounces